Here is how to find a lost dog:

 It is very important that you remain calm.
 You cannot panic.
 You have to stay strong for your dog.
 It will help you remain calm to follow our suggestions.
 These are proven tips to get a lost dog home.
 We will help you find your lost dog.

 · We are strongly against your offering a reward.
 Rewards can encourage people to keep quiet if they see your dog because they want to catch your dog and get the reward.
 It can encourage people to chase your dog.
 You want your dog to stay in one location and not be chased away or into traffic.
 Sometimes people take dogs to get rewards, so you don’t want to encourage that.
 Rewards are just NOT a good idea!
 Still, don’t believe us?
 Here is scientific proof rewards don’t work.

-Take flyers to every business in the area and ask if they will put them in their window, such as fast food places, convenience stores, gas stations, groomers, hair salons, nail salons, any and every business.
+·Take flyers to every business in the area and ask if they will display your lost dog's flyer.
+Try businesses such as fast food places, convenience stores, gas stations, groomers, hair salons, nail salons, any and every popular business.
 Take flyers to pizza delivery places and ask that all the drivers be given a couple of flyers and any other delivery businesses.
 Give flyers to the mail carrier, and any UPS driver you see in the area.
 Give flyers to the trash collection driver, and newspaper delivery person.